 With my blog I'm hoping to put off that third part for a while.

 Polly Moller is a composer, performer, and improviser based in Oakland, California, USA.
-Equally at home in the worlds of free improvisation, composition, and rock, she is a member of Ghost in the House and Reconnaissance Fly.She is also an Associate Ensemble Member of Theatre of Yugen.
+Equally at home in the worlds of free improvisation, composition, and rock, she is a member of Ghost in the House and Reconnaissance Fly.Her compositions and flute choir arrangements are available fromALRY Publications.